psychoinformatics-de/inm-icf-utilities/docs/source/user/browser.rst

 tar archives and checksums can be downloaded individually by clicking on them in the plain directory listing of the store.
-Alternatively, they can be downloaded in the catalog browser in the ``Content`` menue of each individual acquisition.
+Alternatively, they can be downloaded in the catalog browser in the ``Content`` menu of each individual acquisition.